 1. UCLA Employee Lists

-b.
-Without releasing mailing lists, UCLA may accommodate a public request for a special mailing to specified UCLA employees at their UCLA addresses if in the judgment of the Administrative Vice Chancellor the mailing would be beneficial to the University or to the persons on the lists and consistent with the basic purposes of the University and would not be in violation of University policies.
-In such cases, and for reimbursement at its established rate, UCLA Mail Services will receive the material to be mailed and process the mailing.
+a.
+Without releasing Mailing Lists, UCLA may accommodate a public request for a special mailing to specified UCLA employees at their UCLA addresses if in the judgment of the Vice Chancellor and Chief Financial Officer, the mailing would be beneficial to the University or to the persons on the lists and consistent with the basic purposes of the University, and would not be in violation of University policies.
+In such cases, and for reimbursement at its established rate, MDDS will receive the material to be mailed and process the mailing.

 2. Lists of Persons Not Employees or Students

-Names and addresses of persons who are not University employees or students may not be distributed for commercial purposes, sold or rented by UCLA or its support and affiliated groups.
-Upon approval of the Administrative Vice Chancellor, names and addresses of persons not University employees or students may be distributed to or exchanged with other agencies for educational purposes.
+Names and addresses of persons who are not University employees or students may not be distributed for commercial purposes, sold, or rented by UCLA or its Support Groups and Affiliated Organizations.
+Upon approval of the Vice Chancellor and CFO, names and addresses of persons not University employees or students may be distributed to or exchanged with other agencies for educational purposes only.